smithWEBtek/protest-weekly-app/NOTES.md

 () Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page.
 Happenings index user has many happenings
 () Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.
 Happening create
 () At least one of the JS Model Objects must have a method on the prototype.
+Class?

 Project Repo Specs: